psychemedia/storytelling-notes/master-maid.md

 "Who is she?" said the Prince.

-"You know well enough, " said the giant. " But for her you could not have cut down those trees with that glass axe."
+"You know well enough," said the giant.
+"But for her you could not have cut down those trees with that glass axe."

-"I do not know what you mean, " said the Prince.
+"I do not know what you mean," said the Prince.
 "But at any rate, there you have your trees cut down, what more do you want?"

-"Well, well," grumbled the giant, "we'll see to- morrow whether you can do what I tell you then, " and would not say what his task should be next day.
+"Well, well," grumbled the giant, "we'll see to- morrow whether you can do what I tell you then," and would not say what his task should be next day.

 When the morning came, the giant pointed to the tallest tree in the forest near them, and said: